-Someone who works in this occupation may specialize in installation, or maintenance and repair.
-Some technicians concentrate on only one type of system, for example, heating, air conditioning, or refrigeration, while others offer a broader range of services.
+Someone who works in this occupation might specialize in installation, or in maintenance and repair.
+Some technicians concentrate on only one type of system, either heating, air conditioning, or refrigeration, while others offer a broader range of services.

 These are some typical job duties taken from online ads for HVAC technician jobs found on Indeed.com: